validatedpatterns/docs/multicloud-gitops/getting-started.md

 # Deploying the managed cluster applications

-Once the management hub has been setup correctly and confirmed to be working, it is time to attach one or more managed clusters to the architecture (see diagrams below).
+Once the management hub has been set up correctly and confirmed to be working, it is time to attach one or more managed clusters to the architecture (see diagrams below).

-For instructions on deploying the edge please read the following [document](https://hybrid-cloud-patterns.io/multicloud-gitops/managed-cluster/).
+For instructions on deploying the edge, please read the following [document](https://hybrid-cloud-patterns.io/multicloud-gitops/managed-cluster/).

 ## Multicloud GitOps application demos